 For more proofreading tips, check out our essay tips.

 - Do not rely on automated spelling and grammar checkers alone.

 Use these programs for your first pass through a document by all means, but do not use them as your sole proofreading effort.
-Programs, such as Word, operate with a very limited number of rules, and they are simply not capable of identifying and correcting all English mistakes.
+Programs, such as Word, operate with a few specific rules, and they are simply incapable of identifying and correcting all English mistakes.

 - Proofread for only one kind of error at a time.

 One of the best techniques for ensuring you leave no stone unturned when proofreading a document is to complete several passes through it, focusing on one type of mistake at once.
 This helps you to maintain focus and approach the task more methodically.